SHARE

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 I personally like to churn and enjoy gelato all year long, so anything that can make it more digestible all year long, I’m up for it!
 Sicilian-style gelato has a wonderfully silky, mouth-coating texture that I’ve come to prefer over traditional egg yolk-based gelato.
 It’s also significantly leaner—though, of course, not quite healthy because of the use of heavy cream.
-Considering the amount of gelato I consume over the course of a year … I’m happy to make and enjoy a treat that allows me to save a few calories with every bite.

 Watch How to Make Sicilian-Style Gelato on Video